Bahaa29/VaccineSystem-WithBlockChain/README.md

 # Steps
 1. [Clone the Repo](#step-1-clone-the-repo)
-2. From vs code open contract and Connection folders
+2. From vs code open contract and Connection and vaccine folders
 3. Start the Fabric Runtime
 4. Install Contract
 5. Instantiate Contract